PPO Insurance Plan

 On the Edit Insurance Plan window, select these options:

-If the patient is required to co-pay for procedures, follow these steps.
+If the patient is required to copay per procedures, follow these steps.

-Benefits: Usually you will set all percentages to 100% so that everything above the copay is calculated as the insurance portion.
-If you do not set percentages to 100%, percentage calculations will be performed on the remaining amount.
+Benefits: Usually, percentages will be set to 100% so that everything above the copay is calculated as the insurance portion.
+If percentages are not set to 100%, percentage calculations will be performed on the remaining amount.

 These can be easily handled by using two insurance plans: one for preventive services, and one for basic services.
 These will need to be updated manually after the first year so that estimates etc. are monitored closely during the transition to the second year, when benefits will have to be updated in Open Dental.